Tortuginator/PixelWall/README.md

  * **LINEAR** a very basic compression.
 Allready reducing the size im comparison to the RAW compression by up to 50%
  * **RFCA** a more advanced compression, only sending the bytes of the frames which changed between the two frames.
 This reduces the size by up to 90% im comparison to RAW.
  * **RFCA2** [EXPERIMENTAL] based on the RFCA compression, it only needs 6-bit per color/pixel.
 Therefor it can display 24bit colors using only 18bit without any loss.
 In comparison to RFCA it uses about 20% less size.
+ * **OBJECT** [EXPERIMENTAL] this only transmits the objects it self, like Rectangles and Circles.
+So only the parameters like size,  radius, etc. need to be send.
+And it will then be rendered on the Clientside.
+But this requires exactly the same implementation of the objects on the Client and Serverside.
+And a Client which has the performace to do theese type of calculations near Realtime.

 booth **RFCA** and **RFCA2** are looseless per default, but they offer non-looseless compression, which can be activated. since the **LINEAR** compression allread offers a lot of compressen VS. computing performance it is used, when setting the Output to TCP or File.